Stroop Task

 - Fixation cross (

-- Use the color names exactly as specified in
+- Use the color names exactly as specified in the

 expected_answercolumn - Allow microphone access when prompted